PDOK/geopackage-validator/README.md

 Place your geopackage somewhere on disk or in an S3 storage repository.

-Pull the latest version of the Docker container (only once needed, or after an update)
+Pull the latest version of the Docker image (only once needed, or after an update)

 ```bash
 docker pull pdok/geopackage-validator:latest
 ```

-Run the Docker image, mounting the current directory to /gpkg (adjust where needed)
+Run the Docker container, mounting the current directory to /gpkg (adjust where needed)

 ```bash
 docker run -v ${PWD}:/gpkg --rm pdok/geopackage-validator validate --gpkg-path /gpkg/tests/data/test_allcorrect.gpkg